reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 Some people are interested in mentoring, and others are on the verge of burnout.
 Find the right person.

 ### Time is a Commodity
 Time is an irreplaceable commodity.
-Valuing other people's time is an effective way to earn respect.
+Valuing other people's time is an effective way to give and earn respect.

 ### Make SMART requests